pablo1793/mp1-author_website/README.md

 - <b>News page</b> first check reveals same navbar error and a misplaced paragraph closing tag.
 Fixed navbar issue on all remaining HTML files, and moved closing paragraph tag.
 Upon second validation the paragraph error persists.
 Next, I removed the paragraph tags completely so the text simply sits within its parent div.
 Upon third validation, <i>no errors or warnings to show</i>.
 - Before validating <b>Library page</b> I removed the paragraph tags from the rest of texts throughout the website.
+Upon first validation of the Library page, there are <i>no errors or warnings to show</i>.
+- Upon first validation of the <b>About page</b>, there are <i>no errors or warnings to show</i>.